UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <opt text="Picture Frames" >

-Are we storing pictures in a data frame?
+Are we storing pictures in a dataframe?

 </opt>